Install Node.js from https://nodejs.org/

 Tools Available: [StructuredTool(name='airbnb_search', ...), StructuredTool(name='airbnb_listing_details', ...)]

-The agent loaded the two MCP tools, called airbnb_search with location="mumbai", and returned formatted listing results with names, prices, ratings, and direct Airbnb links.
+Here, we can see the agent load the two MCP tools, call airbnb_search with location="mumbai", and return listing results with names, prices, ratings, and direct Airbnb links.

 How MCP Integration Works

-The key advantage of MCP: the agent discovers tools at runtime rather than having them hardcoded.
-If the MCP server adds new tools or changes parameters, the agent adapts automatically on the next get_tools() call.
+Here is the key advantage of MCP.
+The agent discovers tools at runtime instead of having them hardcoded.
+If the MCP server adds new tools or changes parameters, the agent adapts on the next get_tools() call.

 Troubleshooting